The Up-Late Game Show: Criticism

-On 11 August 2006 satirical comedy series The Chaser's War on Everything featured a segment on the influx of late night phone-in quiz shows.
-The segment mocked the standard of all late night quiz programs and their questions.
+On 11 August 2006, satirical comedy series The Chaser's War on Everything featured a segment on the influx of late-night phone-in quiz shows.
+The segment mocked the standard of all late-night quiz programs and their questions.
 Accusing this style of programming of making money by "hardly ever letting callers through", therefore limiting the chances for people to win prizes.
 The segment showed taped footage of a Quizmania two-minute bonus round, where host Amy Parks stalled for the entire length of the round and no calls were taken, despite the claim of taking "as many calls as possible".
-To add further to this Julian Morrow and Chas Licciardello claimed to have been calling the Up-late Game Show hundreds of times during this segment.
-Many jokes were also made during the length of the first season about Hotdogs himself, Chris Taylor appearing shocked that Hotdogs failed to take out a Logie.
+To add further to this, Julian Morrow and Chas Licciardello claimed to have been calling the Up-late Game Show hundreds of times during this segment.
+Many jokes were also made during the length of the first season about Hotdogs himself, with Chris Taylor appearing shocked that Hotdogs failed to take out a Logie.

 Similar complaints have been voiced by Australian entertainment critics.

 Current affairs show Today Tonight also featured a segment in mid-2006 where viewers complained that despite calling numerous times, they were never put through to the show.